Basic Approach

 Baseball Classes and Basketball Clinics

 The Group runs baseball classes and basketball clinics throughout Japan.
-The sessions target elementary and junior high school students, and are coached by active players as well as retired players from the ENEOS baseball team and the ENEOS Sunflowers women’s basketball team.
+The sessions target elementary, junior high school, and high school students, and are coached by active players as well as retired players from the ENEOS baseball team and the ENEOS Sunflowers women’s basketball team.

 Baseball Classes